All coded in C++ using SDL2 for windows and rendering. GitHub link, or see snippets below.

 - Table edges for quick add and remove component operations.

-- Multi-threading to speed up system running.
+- Multi-threading to speed up systems.

 - Runs at over 60fps with over 5 million entities on tested PCs.